How EnTrade nature markets work

 High integrity nature markets

-• We verify projects to make sure the environmental benefits are realised.
+• We verify projects to make sure they are delivered to a high standard.

 • Buyers must pass an ethical buyer test.